 Table 3.
-Vegetation inventory of trees assessed on or adjacent to 1160 Sinclair St., DWV.
+Vegetation inventory of trees assessed on or adjacent to 1160 Sinclair St.

-Tree # Species (common name) DBH (сm) Location Height (m) Crown Base Height (m) Crown Radius (m) Condition Form Protected Tree?
-Comment Treatment 1 western redcedar 87 On Site 28 8 5 Good Tree Υ Slight decay at base on south side of stem up to 2.5m where branch has been cut, growing at edge of property with crown extending onto neighbour's property, some ivy growth along stem Remove (wildfire hazard) 2 western redcedar 52 On Site 27 5 3 Fair Tree N Stem has grown around fence with significant pitch buildup around point of contact, thinning crown at upper half of stem, growth on raised planter bed with large garden stones indicating limited rooting space, growing very close to tree #3 with shared crown with which it competes for light and growing space Remove (wildfire hazard) 3 western redcedar 80 On Site 30 3 4 Fair Multi- Stem Tree Υ Stem has grown around fence with some pitch buildup around point of contact, slight thinning crown indicating stress, growing on raised planter bed bordered by large garden stones indicating limited rooting space, growing very close to tree #2 with shared crown with which it competes for light and growing space, second leader emerges at 3.5m which may present a failure hazard as the tree ages, piling of lumber and gas mower and other flammable materials near base Prune H1 hedging cedar n/a 1190 Sinclair St. 1231 Sinclair Court 1797 Inglewood Ave.
-5-10 1 3 Good Hedge N Height is 5-10m and spans multiple neighbour properties, crowns in good condition, stems variable in size, removals may be needed where stems abut northeast corner of subject property, should be maintained to prevent branch overreach above fence Remove with Consent (within 10m of coach house); Retain Remainder H2 hedging cedar n/a 1140 Sinclair St. 1819 Inglewood Ave.
+Tree # Species (common name) DBH (ст) Location Height (m) Crown Base Height (m) Crown Radius (m) Condition Form Protected Tree?
+Comment Treatment 1 western redcedar 87 Shared with 1797 Inglewood Ave 28 8 5 Good Tree Υ Slight decay at base on south side of stem up to 2.5m where branch has been cut, growing at edge of property with crown extending onto neighbour's property, some ivy growth along stem Remove; consent from neighbour and permit from DWV are required 2 western redcedar 52 On Site 27 5 3 Fair Tree N Stem has grown around fence with significant pitch buildup around point of contact, thinning crown at upper half of stem, growth on raised planter bed with large garden stones indicating limited rooting space, growing very close to tree #3 with shared crown with which it competes for light and growing space Prune 5m away from coach house; do not prune branches on adjacent property 3 western redcedar 80 On Site 30 3 4 Fair Multi- Stem Tree Υ Stem has grown around fence with some pitch buildup around point of contact, slight thinning crown indicating stress, growing on raised planter bed bordered by large garden stones indicating limited rooting space, growing very close to tree #2 with shared crown with which it competes for light and growing space, second leader emerges at 3.5m which may present a failure hazard as the tree ages, piling of lumber and gas mower and other flammable materials near base Prune 5m away from coach house; do not prune branches on adjacent property H1 hedging cedar n/a 1190 Sinclair St. 1231 Sinclair Court 1797 Inglewood Ave.
+5-10 1 3 Good Hedge N Height is 5-10m and spans multiple neighbour properties, crowns in good condition, stems variable in size, removals may be needed where stems abut northeast corner of subject property, should be maintained to prevent branch overreach above fence Remove with Consent (within 10m of coach house) Retain Remainder H2 hedging cedar n/a 1140 Sinclair St. 1819 Inglewood Ave.
 4 0.75 1 Fair Hedge N Some flagging/brown foliage among crowns, treatment only needed at north edge of hedge where it abuts southeast corner of subject property No Treatment OFF1 western redcedar ~77 1190 Sinclair St. 30 5 5 Good Tree Υ Offsite tree with canopy partially encroaching onto subject property and growing in proximity to overhead wires.
-There is sufficient clearance from the crown and surrounding coniferous vegetation that pruning is unnecessary.
-Surrounding Cw stems on neighbour property exhibit the same characteristics and do not strongly affect the wildfire hazard of the subject parcel No Treatment
+There is sufficient clearance from the crown and surrounding coniferous vegetation that pruning is No Treatment